 RF module

 The X14 is equipped with a TW-ISRM RF module.
-This supports TW, ACCST D16 and ACCESS protocols.
+This supports Twin, ACCST D16 and ACCESS protocols.

 TW ('Twin'), is FrSky's newest protocol.
 It transmits using two transmission modes (FSK and LoRa) simultaneously on 2.4 GHz.
-Twin has an excellent reputation for link quality and range, and is already proving popular for sailplane applications.
+Twin is already proving popular for sailplane application thanks to its excellent range.

 GR6 receiver

 FrSky also provided a TW GR6 receiver for review.
-This tiny unit incoprorates a vario sensor - perfect for DLG.
-It supports the TW protocol only.
+This tiny unit incoprorates a vario sensor and should be ideal for DLG and other small models.
+It supports the Twin protocol only.

 ![]() |